Nationals vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has recorded at least one hit in three games in a row.
-In his last five games he is batting .273 with a double, two home runs, two walks and six RBI.
+- Goldschmidt hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .318 with a double, two home runs, two walks and seven RBI.

 Goldschmidt Recent Games